zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/workshops/freetier/introduction.md

 * Share and publish the web app

 ### Prerequisites
-This lab assumes you have:
+This workshop assumes you have:
 * An Oracle account
 * A browser (works best in Chrome)